What Are The Best SEL Resources For Teachers?

 Grateful is an app that provides prompts for students to document little ‘events’ or thoughts throughout the day that contribute to their physical and psychological well-being.

-Growth Mindset Prompts For The Classroom are sentence stems to help students nurture a less-rigid, more flexible state of mind.
+Growth Mindset Prompts For The Classroom are sentence stems to help students nurture a less rigid, more flexible state of mind.

 Common Sense Media SEL Resources is a collection of activities, videos, and lessons to promote SEL in your classroom.

 Empatico connects students ages 6-11 with learners around the globe.
 Educators choose a partner class based on similar student ages, class schedules, and SEL goals; next, they schedule an exchange on universal, approachable topics.
-The tool includes a vast library of activities to help students build relationships, foster empathy, and curiosity of other cultures, identify similarities and differences, practice respectful discussion, consider new perspectives, and think critically.
+The tool includes a vast library of activities to help students build relationships, foster empathy and curiosity about other cultures, identify similarities and differences, practice respectful discussion, consider new perspectives, and think critically.

 See also Meditation Apps For Children

 Classcraft encourages student participation through a game-based approach.
-Teachers can set up separate classrooms where students can participate in three different roles: guardians, mages, and healers.
+Teachers can set up separate classrooms where students can participate in three roles: guardians, mages, and healers.
 Teachers can reward points to students for working hard, collaborating effectively, or demonstrating leadership skills.
 Students can use their points to characterize their avatars and earn privileges in the classroom.

 Peekapak’s learning game myPeekaville uses interactive storytelling and a game-based approach to reinforce empathy, respect for others, and self-regulation.
 Students create avatars and interact with characters in the open world to solve problems using SEL and literacy skills.
 Teachers can track student progress and check in with students on an emotional level, which is particularly helpful when students are learning remotely.